eswardhinak/sports-clustering/README.md

 I found [this dataset](http://www.espn.com/espn/page2/sportSkills) from ESPN where "experts" ranked 59 sports based on 10 different attributes each.
 Every sport is given a score out of 10 for each attribute - corresponding relatively to how much of that attribute is required for each sport.
 Definitely not hand-wavy. :)

-I wrote this Python script to cluster these sports based on those attributes.
+This Python script can be used to cluster the sports based on those attributes.

 ## How to run
 1. Download this repo as a directory and run `python3 cluster_sports.py`.